r-devel/rdevguide/README.md

 ## Technical details

-Deployment is done via Travis CI:
+Deployment is done via GitHub Actions (as defined [here](https://github.com/r-devel/rdevguide/tree/main/.github/workflows)):

 - whenever there's a push to main, the book is built and its content is put in the `docs` directory.